hebcal/hebcal-js/README.md

 #### `Hebcal.holidays.Event.prototype.date`

 A `Hebcal.HDate` representing the date passed to the constructor.
+(Not actually a prototype value.)

 #### `Hebcal.holidays.Event.prototype.desc`

 An Array, either the array passed as `desc`, or the string passed, wrapped in an array.
+(Not actually a prototype value.)

 #### `Hebcal.holidays.Event.prototype.IGNORE_YEAR`